intel/zephyr.js/README.md

 Reset button to start the application, and after a few seconds the onboard LEDs should start cycling.

-You have built and run your first Zephyr.js application!
+You have built and run your first ZJS application!

 If you want to make changes to the application, or run a different .js sample, you just need to repeat the last two steps with the desired JavaScript filename.